marcusoftnet/koaVote/README.md

 * Create question-functionality, that:
 * Update question
 * Update the vote page so that it get the data from mongo
+* Make sure that after adding comment you're redirected back to the question in question :)